 Body dysmorphic disorder usually begins during adolescence and may be somewhat more common among women.
 At any given point in time, about 1.7 to 2.9% of people have the disorder.

 Symptoms of body dysmorphic disorder may develop gradually or abruptly.
 Although intensity may vary, the disorder is thought usually to be chronic unless patients are appropriately treated.
 Concerns commonly involve the face or head but may involve any body part or any number of parts and may change from one part to another over time.
 For example, patients may be concerned about thinning hair, acne, wrinkles, scars, vascular markings, color of their complexion, or excessive facial or body hair.
 Or they may focus on the shape or size of the nose, eyes, ears, mouth, breasts, buttocks, legs, or other body part.
 Men (and rarely women) may have a form of the disorder called muscle dysmorphia, which involves preoccupation with the idea that their body is not sufficiently lean and muscular.
 Patients may describe the disliked body parts as looking ugly, unattractive, deformed, hideous, or monstrous.

-Patients usually spend many hours a day worrying about their perceived defects and often mistakenly believe that people take special note of or mock them because of these defects.
+Patients usually spend many hours a day worrying about their perceived defects and often mistakenly believe that people take special note of or mock them because of these perceived defects.
 Most check themselves often in mirrors, others avoid mirrors, and still others alternate between the 2 behaviors.